willstepp/dogs-of-santiago/dos.md

 "That's good man," Jamie agreed, "Direct and to the point."

-They played another few rounds of darts and had another couple rounds of shots.
+They played another few rounds of darts and had another round of shots.
+Jamie apologized to Janette and they hugged it out.
 Everyone was drunk by this point, Will had to slow down after the last round of shots, because combined with the Xanax, he found he could barely keep his eyes opened.

 They all sat around on the couches, the darts spread haphazard on the floor in front of them.
-Robert was asleep.
+The Silent One was asleep.
 Ben and Janette sat close together, but not touching.
 Jamie was looking at his phone.
 Nobody was talking.
+There was lively music filtering in from somewhere outside, a live band.

 "Well," Ben said, rising slowly, "whose up for a walk to Plaza Italia!"